-If you want to be successful in investing and accumulate enough money to live a comfortable retirement, sometimes it’s a good idea to take advice from those who have experience in the arena.
+If you want to be successful in investing and accumulate enough money to live comfortably in retirement, sometimes it’s a good idea to look at what successful investors have done.
 Learning about sound investments from others can help prevent you from making mistakes that you might otherwise make if you try to rely on your own abilities.
 Here are a few successful billionaire investors who swear by investing in gold.

 Lord Jacob Rothschild

 Lord Rothschild is a member of the well-known Rothschild banking family and the founder of RIT Capital Partners, an investment trust.
 The trust takes a critical eye towards the monetary policy actions undertaken by the world’s central banks, and has characterized the current monetary policy stance as the greatest monetary experiment in history.

 Accordingly, the trust sold off numerous equities years ago and used the proceeds to buy gold.
 Lord Rothschild also favors gold as a means of preserving inter-generational wealth preservation.

 Sawiris is one of the wealthiest men in Egypt.
 In 2018 he famously bet big on gold, putting half his net worth into the yellow metal.
 His bet paid off, with some speculating that he made about a 50% return at one point.
 Sawiris still holds about a quarter of his wealth in gold, and recommends holding 20-30% of your portfolio in gold.